 Format and Class Size

 The training course is taught as an instructor-led workshop with an appropriate mix of lecture, discussion and hands-on exercises.
 We aim to limit the class size to 20 attendees for online courses and to 30 participants for classroom-based ones.

 Prerequisites and Prep Work

 As a participant, you should have a basic understanding of Scrum and the Scrum product owner role.
 Even if you are an experienced product owner, we recommend that you prepare for the course to get as much out of it as possible.
 Please read the following documents:

 To participate in an online product owner class, you will need a computer with a webcam and a microphone, preferably a device with a large enough screen, like a laptop or tablet, as well as a stable Internet connection.
 Please familiarise yourself with the tools we will be using, Zoom and Trello, prior to the training course.
 You will have to be able to join a Zoom meeting, use the chat feature, and mute and unmute yourself.
 You will have to be able to add cards to a Trello board, adjust them, and move them between columns.

-We offer a 20% group discount when more than three people from the same company attend and book their places at the same time.
-We also offer a 50% discount on the regular price to charities and early stage startups, or if you are currently unemployed or having financial difficulties.
+We offer a 20% group discount on the regular price when three or more people from the same company attend and book their places at the same time.
+We also offer a 50% discount to charities and early stage startups and to individuals who are currently unemployed or having financial difficulties.
 Please contact firstname.lastname@example.org to request a discount.

 Following the successful completion of the course, each participant will be designated a Certified Scrum Product Owner (CSPO).
 There is no test or exam at the end of the course at present.
 The certification includes a two-year membership with the Scrum Alliance, which gives you access to member–only material and information.
 For more information on the certification please visit the Scrum Alliance CSPO page.